OlooAllaN/Stand-Ups/README.md

 	 model class is used to access a single collection sitting inside MongoDb Model class.
 	 Mongoose would classified as an ORM that helps maps models to collection.
 	 Model instances represnets a record in a collection.

+	 #12/22/2018

+	 middleware are small function that can be used to modify incoming request to our app before they are sent of to route handlers. middleware do preprocessing incoming request before they are sent off to different route handlers

+	  Architecture
+	  We have our React app front end side and express server back end side
+	  -React front side bundles our different js files into one front app to display -express back end side handles business logic we create new users and authentication.